See the 6 Comments

-We interviewed Thomas Kragelund, CEO of Remove the Background, a seasoned expert at optimizing product images for ecommerce sites.
+We interviewed Thomas Kragelund, CEO of Pixelz, a seasoned expert at optimizing product images for ecommerce sites.
 In this DIY ecommerce guide to gorgeous product photography, Thomas answers commonly asked questions and shares professional techniques to help you produce irresistible product images.

 What specific photography equipment do you recommend?

 Nowadays you don’t need expensive photography equipment to get high quality product images.
 There are five key factors that will play an important role in the creation of professional product images for your website:

 Everyone has a camera these days, whether it’s built into your phone, an old point-and-shoot or something more on the professional side.
 You don’t need the best-of-the-best for great product images.
 At the bare minimum, we suggest that you use a camera that has manual exposure and aperture settings.